hashicorp/consul/website/source/docs/guides/connect-gateways.md

 needing an accessible address, and frees operators from worrying about IP overlap between datacenters.

-In this guide, you will configure Consul Connect in multiple, joined Consul datacenters and use gateways to facilitate inter-service traffic between them.
+In this guide, you will configure Consul Connect across multiple Consul datacenters and use gateways to enable inter-service traffic between them.

 Specifically, you will:

 1. Enable Connect in both datacenters